 Russian Gulch State Park is one of my favorite areas in Northern California.
 The small park features beautiful coastal views, a waterfall, a sinkhole, and an impressive bridge.
 It is worth getting out and exploring as it has a little something for everyone.
-This trail is less than a mile round trip, and it is a great spot for sunset.
-The trail takes you to the sinkhole, and the bridge viewpoint, two of my favorite spots.
+This trail is less than a mile round trip, and it is an excellent spot for sunset.
+The trail takes you to the sinkhole, and the bridge viewpoint, two of my favorite places.
 Here is all the information.

 - $8 to enter